Contact

 Wondering how you can measure direct mail marketing success?

-With the advent of social media, email, and search engine optimizationiSearch engine optimization, or SEO, is the act of loading a website with important keywords to increase visibility and ensure the site will be found by search engines when an internet user is searching for a product or company.
-For example, if Bob's Pizza Shop doesn't have the words "delivery" "brick-oven" and "fresh" repeated throughout their web site, someone searching t...
-Read More, it’s easy to overlook some traditional marketing channels that helped businesses reach out to their audience in the past.
+With the advent of social media, email, and search engine optimization[amsive_tooltip term=”search-engine-optimization”], it’s easy to overlook some traditional marketing channels that helped businesses reach out to their audience in the past.
 Of course, we talk particularly of direct mail marketing, which remains valuable if you want to cover all your bases.

 But, how do you know if your direct mail marketing yields positive results?
 More importantly, how is its success determined?